hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 4 3 4 4 1 4 2 10
-Weapons/Armour: None.
+Weapons/Armor: None.
 Plague Bearers have huge filth encrusted claws, which they use to tear and slash at their foes.
-They therefore neither need nor use weapons and cannot wear armour.
+They therefore neither need nor use weapons and cannot wear armor.
 Special Rules
 Cloud of Flies: Plague Bearers are surrounded by a cloud of flies, which buzz around them and their combat opponent.